cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

     consumes: {}
     # Same as the consumes block above.
     provides: {}
-    # Only used by the cf-operator.
-    # Affinity information for this instance group's pod.
-    # These definitions are merged directly into the pod's definition.
-    # The structure is the same as the one used by Kube [3].
-    affinity: {}
     # Defines all properties, used to render job templates.
     # Job templates are rendered as Secrets, and then mounted into pod containers.
     # If a property is changed, the operator runs rendering in an ExtendedJob, and the